francesliang/francesliang.github.io/_posts/2019-12-27-building-machine-learning-pipelines.md

 <br>

-Even though these three components don't seem to be overly complicated, there are many moving pieces underneath each component;
+Even though these three components don't seem to be overly complicated, there are many moving pieces underneath each component.

 Before the algorithms can be run on the dataset, the data has to go through: